Plant DetailShow Menu

 Flower Description:

-Numerous 5 petaled white flowers are borne in clusters of up to 25.
-The plant produces apomictic flowers, these produce fruit and viable seed without fertilization, each seedling is a genetic copy of the parent.
+Numerous 5-petaled white flowers are borne in clusters of up to 25.
+Individual flowers are 1-1.5 inches across.
+Each seedling is a genetic copy of the parent.
 Flowers bloom from June to July.

 • Leaves: